Here is the deal on Ice Plant Care – it is pretty easy!

 - Press the seeds into the soil, so they do not blow away (optional)

 No matter which propagation method you choose, remember ice plants love to live and thrive.
 It’s almost impossible to keep them down!

-Once they established themselves, they do need much to keep them happy.
-They thrive in drought-like conditions, need very little moisture and don’t really need any fertilizer.
+Once they establish themselves, they do need much to keep themselves happy.
+They thrive in drought-like conditions, need very little moisture, and don’t really need any fertilizer.

 Should You Prune Ice Plants?